Reporter Writes Glowing Article About Elon Musk, But Leaves Out Key Details

 On her way out of the building, Balan collapsed.
 “I was picked up by [an] ambulance.
 It was an experience that marked me more than I can express in words.”

 Later, Balan filed a wrongful termination lawsuit, which is currently in arbitration before a judge in San Francisco.
-Part of her claim is that she was forced to resign for doing precisely what Musk ordered his employees to do in his now-famous email — come to him with information and concerns about Tesla.
+Part of her claim is that she was fired for doing precisely what Musk ordered his employees to do in his now-famous email — come to him with information and concerns about Tesla.
 When she did, Musk was not only unresponsive, but she was fired.
 No kidding.

+NOTE: Tesla responded to the original story with the following from a company spokesperson:

+“At Tesla, employees are expected to solve substantive work problems by communicating with anyone at any level or department within the company according to what is the fastest way to achieve the best possible solution.
+This is fundamental to how communication works at Tesla, and reflects the importance of putting the best interest of the company ahead of any particular department.
+However, this obviously doesn’t mean that employees should use this openness to advance their own personal agenda – the opposite is true – or that every time employees raise an issue within the company, that means there really is a problem or that they have the right solution or approach in mind.
+It also doesn’t mean that every email sent to senior Tesla leaders (particularly emails that are not relevant to our mission or the job at hand, or are clearly suspect or misleading) warrants a response, especially when they are already being looked into.

 CONVERSATIONS